Our nationally renowned bar review course has a few features we'd like to take a minute to brag about.

 Works around your schedule and on your devices.
 On the web or for your iPad or Android tablet, plus e-reader outlines.
 Watch a short demo about these course features!

 Our entire team of bar exam gurus is standing by to help in any way we can.
 Please feel free to give us a call anytime.
 We're friendly.

 You’ll receive personalized essay grading from one, dedicated attorney.
 By tracking patterns in your writing and evaluating your progress, your essay grader will work with you to target your weaknesses and hone your writing skills.

-The Pennsylvania Performance Test is designed to assess the examinee’s ability to use fundamental lawyering skills in a realistic situation.
+The MPT consists of two 90-minute items that are designed to assess the examinee’s ability to use fundamental lawyering skills in a realistic situation.
 Each examinee receives a “File” of source documents and a “Library” of cases, statutes, and rules.
-Each PPT question is designed to be answered within 90 minutes.
-It provides all necessary materials to answer the question and does not require the applicant to use any state-specific law.
+The MPT is a “closed universe” component in that it provides all necessary materials to answer the question and does not require the applicant to use any state-specific law.